mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 application on a worker node, that runs tasks and keeps data in memory or disk storage across them.
 Each application has its own executors.

+Worker Node: is a node where executors run spark applications.
+Executors run on worker nodes spawned during the life of a Spark application.
+They execute work on the data within the node and report back to the Master Node.

 ## Cluster computing
 Cluster computing is a collection of tightly or loosely connected